Trump and the Complexities of the Middle East

 In order to understand the dynamics of the mid-east, you first have to understand that the major stakeholders of the mid-east do not pay allegiance to their countries, but to their religious beliefs.
 They are bound, not by the borders of the maps drawn by others, but to their allegiance to their religious sects.

-I believe the media has done a dis-service by lumping everybody into two categories in Syria.
-The media presents the people either as part of the regime or they are rebels.
+I believe Trump and the media have done a dis-service to the public by not describing the people of the middle east by their very important religious factions.
 It is the intent of this article to give identity to those in the region and show the complexities of the situation.

 The Major Stakeholders